 We work with policymakers and researchers across a range of countries in Africa, Asia and South America and pay particular attention to the features of low- and middle-income countries – such as large informal and non-market sectors and more limited administrative capacity - that imply that the impact of, and rationale for, particular policies might differ from high-income countries.

 TaxDev was established by the Institute for Fiscal Studies (IFS) in 2016 in response to the relative paucity of evidence in relation to tax policy in low- and middle-income countries.
 The Centre builds on earlier work conducted at IFS to develop microsimulation models to analyse the distributional and potential behavioural effects of reforms to taxes in Mexico and El Salvador, and pensions in Chile.
 Previous work also considered the lessons of the Mirrlees Review for middle-income countries, and examined the design of corporate income taxes in developing countries.

 In 2018 IFS and the ODI entered into a partnership to jointly extend and expand the work of the Centre.

 TaxDev is funded by UKAID - originally through the Department for International Development (DFID), and now through the Foreign, Commonwealth & Development Office (FCDO).

-The importance of tax and social protection systems has been further highlighted as governments have responded to coronavirus, and these systems will help to shape countries' immediate economic responses, potential medium-term fiscal stimulus, and longer-term fiscal consolidation efforts.
+The importance of tax and social protection systems has been further highlighted as governments have responded to coronavirus.
 The pandemic has also underscored both new and existing challenges for governments in low- and middle-income countries as they continue to work towards achieving the 2030 Sustainable Development Goals.
 Further information about TaxDev's work on the pandemic is available on the Coronavirus page.